maciej-czerwonka-dev/maciej-czerwonka-dev/README.md

 ![banner](banner-github.svg)

-I'm a graphic designer and web developer with over 2 years of experience.
+Graphic designer and web developer with over 2 years of experience.

 ---